Are you currently planning a trip to Costa Rica?

 Many people believe Costa Rica is Safe for travelers and therefore choose to visit Costa Rica over other countries in Central America.

-Known for its tranquil beaches and rare wildlife, in Costa Rica you get to enjoy a far more robust and satisfying experience.
+Known for its tranquil beaches and rare wildlife, in Costa Rica you get to enjoy a far more robust and satisfying Central American experience.

 Just some of the reasons to come here include:

 So, what reasons should bring you all the way to Costa Rica?
-Why is it a place you should make a habit of coming and visiting later on?
+Why is it a country you should make a habit of coming and visiting in the future?

 Now you have more than one good reason to travel here, let us begin to look at some of the best places to visit in Costa Rica!